pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 1. Do one of the following:

-- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your pks-demo folder that you created in [Preparing your local Windows 10 system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md).
+- Open Windows PowerShell running as Administrator on your local system and change the location to the top folder of your aks-demo folder that you created in [Preparing your local Windows 10 system](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-windows.md).

 `$ cd <local filepath>\aks-demo`